-- 10/14, Research Exercise Draft (outline) DUE: By midnight, you must submit your outline of the second research paper and your reference articles to Canvas. - 10/28: You will receive content feedback on your outline from Dr. Zou. - 11/11, Research Exercise Final Paper DUE: You should submit your final draft of your research exercise (along with any additional reference articles) to Canvas and to Criterion by midnight.
-Also, before your final submission, you must submit your research exercise to Criterion and fix any fixable errors.
-You can submit your essay to Criterion multiple times.
+- 10/12/18, Research Exercise Draft (outline) DUE: By midnight, you must submit your outline of the second research paper and your reference articles to Canvas. - 11/9/18, Research Exercise Final Paper DUE: You should submit the final draft of your research exercise (along with any additional reference articles) to Canvas by midnight.
+Also, before your final submission, you must submit your research exercise to Grammarly and fix any fixable errors.
+You can submit your essay to Grammarly multiple times.